1. Carefully read the occupants fumigation notice and all disclosures documents.

 4. Remove or bag all food, feed, drugs, or medicines that are not sealed in glass, plastic or metal bottles, jars, or cans with the original manufacturer’s airtight seal intact.
 This includes items in the refrigerator and freezer, medicines, spices, and opened liquor bottles.
 Only special NYLOFUME® bags may be used for bagging.

-5 Keys must provide access to all areas within the structure being fumigated including garages and rooms that are normally locked.
-Any vehicles left inside must have the windows down and trunk and glove compartment opened.
-File cabinets, desk drawers, safes etc… must be left unlocked to allow for inspection and proper aeration.
+5. Keys must provide access to all areas within the structure being fumigated including garages and rooms that are normally locked.
+Any vehicles left inside must have the windows down and trunk and glove compartment open.
+File cabinets, desk drawers, safes, etc… must be left unlocked to allow for inspection and proper aeration.

-6 Ensure electricity and water is on at your property for the entire duration of the fumigation.
+6. Ensure electricity and water are on at your property for the entire duration of the fumigation.
 Turn off air conditioning units.
 Turn off exterior lights and those that are on timers.
 Turn off burglar alarms or make specific arrangements with our company on how the alarm may be set.

 10. Retract all awnings.
 Where practical remove all obstructive articles, such as antenna guide wires, satellite dishes or weather vanes.

 11. Obtain written authorization from your neighbor(s) if tenting will require entrance/access into your neighbor’s yard.

 12. Windows must be left open a minimum of 3 inches during the fumigation.
 We recommend installing window locks or dowels to prevent windows from opening more than 3 inches.